shengmeiLiu/Datasets---Moving-Target-Selection-with-Delay/README.md

 For questions, please contact Mark Claypool (claypool@cs.wpi.edu).

-This directory contains the data from user studies on the effects of latency on game actions.
+This repository contains the data from user studies on the effects of latency on game actions.

 Directories are: